Releases and Versioning¶

 Regular snapshot releases are made every Wednesday, with additional snapshots released as needed.
 These releases contain Daml Components, both from the daml repository as well as some others.

 Stable versions are released once a month.
 See Process below for the usual schedule.
-This schedule is a guide, not a guarantee, and additional releases may be made, or releases may be delayed for skipped entirely.
+This schedule is a guide, not a guarantee: additional releases may be made, or releases may be delayed or skipped entirely.

 No more than one major version is released every six months, barring exceptional circumstances.

 Individual Daml drivers follow their own release cadence, using already released Integration Components as a dependency.